muphy2-framework/muphy2/README.md

 + `physics/*/output/`: Preparation of output and call of file writing functions.
 + `physics/*/setup/`: Initial configurations.
 In setup.F90, typical setups are defined that can be further specified in the framework/initial_conditions.cc file.

-Currently, each block corresponds to one MPI process and holds one scheme.
-Each scheme holds one or multiple models.

-**LANGUAGES**

-C++ is used for the program logic, Fortran for calculations.
-For C++, we loosely follow the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
-For Fortran, the [Fortran90 Best Practices](https://www.fortran90.org/src/best-practices.html) is a helpful resource.
-Don't forget to put the _PRC appendix on Fortran floating point numbers to get the correct precision.

-**TESTING**

-So far no explicit test files are available -- one has to keep track by oneself which code parts could potentially be affected by changes and test them manually.
-Typically, a good test setup is the one in physics/plasma/setup/parameters/parameter_gem.cc which runs several schemes and the coupling between them.